 - Head injuries from falling objects; or

-- Wrongful death from children falling out of restraints designed for larger passengers.
+- Wrongful death, often from children falling out of restraints designed for larger passengers.

-Under Nevada premises liability law, theme parks owe their customers a duty to keep the park in a reasonably safe condition.
+Under Nevada premises liability law, theme parks owe you as their customer a duty to keep the park in a reasonably safe condition.

 Ways Las Vegas theme parks can violate their duty of care include: